 Note: This page contains information about the side effects of ceftibuten.
 Some of the dosage forms included on this document may not apply to the brand name Cedax.

 Not all side effects for Cedax may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ceftibuten: oral capsule, oral powder for suspension

-Along with its needed effects, some unwanted effects may be caused by ceftibuten (the active ingredient contained in Cedax).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by ceftibuten (the active ingredient contained in Cedax).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ceftibuten:Rare
+You should check with your doctor immediately if any of these side effects occur when taking ceftibuten:Rare

 - Burning while urinating